Malcha Mahal: Inhabitation by Wilayat Mahal

 Begum Wilayat Mahal, self-proclaimed great-granddaughter of the last Nawab of Awadh, Wajid Ali Shah, was reportedly allotted the Mahal in May 1985, following the intervention of the Prime Minister of India, Indira Gandhi in 1984.
 Begum Wilayat Mahal had been protesting for nine years by living in a waiting room at the New Delhi railway station, demanding compensation for the loss of her ancestral property in Awadh which was seized when Wajid Ali Shah's kingdom was annexed by the British.
 Begum Wilayat Mahal died by suicide in October 1993 and was survived by her two children.

-On 22 November 2019, the New England Bureau Chief of The New York Times, Ellen Barry, published a lengthy piece of investigative journalism in which she said she had discovered that Wilayat, in fact, had no connection to the Awadh royal family.
+On 22 November 2019, the New England Bureau Chief of The New York Times, Ellen Barry, published a lengthy piece of investigative journalism in which she said she had discovered that Wilayat, in fact, had no connection to the Royal House of Awadh.
 Rather, she was the widow of the former Registrar of Lucknow University, Inayatullah Butt.
 Barry found her oldest son, Shahid Butt, living in the UK and he had told her the true story.

 Possibility of restoration

-In late October of 2019, it was reported that INTACH has proposed to undertake restoration of Malcha Mahal.
+In late October 2019, it was reported that INTACH has proposed to undertake restoration of Malcha Mahal.